 Bring Your Human to Work: 10 Surefire Ways to Design a Workplace That Is Good for People, Great for Business, and Just Might Change the World, by Erica Keswin

 The Future Workplace Experience: 10 Rules For Mastering Disruption in Recruiting and Engaging Employees, by Jeanne C. Meister and Kevin Mulcahy

 The Fearless Organization: Creating Psychological Safety in the Workplace for Learning, Innovation, and Growth by Amy C. Edmondson

 Everybody Matters: The Extraordinary Power of Caring for Your People Like Family, by Bob Chapman and Raj Sisoda

 Unlearn: Let Go of Past Success to Achieve Extraordinary Results, by Barry O’Reilly

-I want to learn more about teams.
-What human resource management book do you recommend?
+What human resource management book about teams would you recommend?